Advanced Operations

 GET /api/functions

-# Get a specific function
+# Get a specific function by ID or label

 GET /api/functions/get_active_users

-# Update a function
+# Update a function by ID or label

-PUT /api/functions/{id}
+PUT /api/functions/{id_or_label}

-# Delete a function
+# Delete a function by ID or label

 DELETE /api/functions/get_active_users